isfopo/RemoteScriptStarter/README.md

 If you don't already, install a stable version of python on your computer.
 A download can be found [here](https://www.python.org/downloads/).
 This repo has not been tested with MacOS' default version of python (2), but if you find that it works please let me know.

 ### Step 1: Clone the repo
 Use git clone to make a copy on your local machine.
+This project folder does not need to be put in any specific place, so feel free to put in a projects folder or Desktop.
 At this point I would suggest naming your project with git clone option name argument.

 ```shell
 git clone https://github.com/isfopo/RemoteScriptStarter.git <YourRemoteScriptName>